hpamanji/terraform-zero-to-hero-course/Day_02/01_providers.md

 # Terraform Providers

 A provider in Terraform is a plugin that enables Terraform to manage specific cloud services or APIs.
 Provider converts your Terraform configuration into API calls that the cloud provider understands.

 Each provider comes with its own set of resources and data sources.

-When you initialize Terraform (terraform init), it downloads the required provider plugins from the Terraform Registry
+When we initialize Terraform with `terraform init`, it downloads the required provider plugins from the Terraform Registry

 For example:
 - The AWS provider manages EC2 instances, S3 buckets, and Lambda functions of AWS.